Bend Neighborhood Guide

 Located just across the river from downtown with portions just north of the city center, River West is one of Bend’s most desirable neighborhoods.
 It’s close enough to all the action to offer the full Bend experience, and the neighborhood has plenty of its own cafes, retail stores, concert venues, outdoor shops, food carts and fantastic restaurants.

 Bungalows and Craftsman-style homes are the most common real estate here.
 Expect to pay a premium for properties throughout the neighborhood, especially those close to the Deschutes River.
-Listings are up for only a few days on average, so grab your dream home while it’s hot.
+Listings are sometimes up for only a few days, so grab your dream home while it’s hot.

 Located at the very edge of town, Southeast Bend offers a window into the not-so-distant past when Bend was a sleepy little mill town.
 The neighborhood is Bend’s second least-populated and has the lowest property density in town, offering some of the finest remaining acreages and small ranchettes anywhere in Central Oregon.